 Dan joined the Cognitive and Affective Neuroscience Lab in 2015.
 He is interested in emotions, their function, and their representations.
 He received doctoral training at the University of Toronto, where he studied emotional expressions: how their forms evolved for sensory function then co-opted for social communicative function.
 He is currently examining neural representations of affect and pain, and how they are attributed in learning and social contexts.

-Marianne Reddan joined the CANLab as a graduate student in Fall 2013.
 As an undergraduate she studied 'fear' in the laboratory of Elizabeth Phelps at NYU, and later continued that line of research as a lab manager for Daniela Schiller at Mount Sinai School of Medicine.
 Marianne uses machine learning to 'decode' how the brain represents emotion.
 She is interested specifically in empathic processing and prosocial behavior, cognitive control of negative emotions, anxiety and post-traumatic stress disorder, and the protective effects of social support.

 Lanlan Zhang is a visiting student from Shanghai University of Sport.
 Her research interest is sport psychology.
 She is conducting a research in CAN lab about the effect of in-group membership on empathy, and works as a part-time research assistant at the same time.

 Weihao Zheng is a visiting student from Lanzhou University, China.
 His research interests include structural and functional network analysis in pain and other mental disorders, i.e., Alzheimer’s disease.